-Discover has some of the best credit cards offering zero interest great options for people who want to transfer a balance — the Discover it® Balance Transfer, for example, offers an 18-month 0% intro APR period on balance transfers if you transfer your balance within a specific time frame after opening the account (followed by a variable APR of 13.49% – 24.49%).
+Discover has some of the best credit cards offering zero interest for people who want to transfer a balance.
+For example, the Discover it® Balance Transfer, offers an 18-month 0% intro APR window on balance transfers if you transfer your balance within a specific time frame after opening the account (followed by a variable APR of 13.49% – 24.49%).

 But how do you make a balance transfer with Discover?
 Balance transfers take just a few quick steps to complete, whether you prefer to handle the process online or over the phone.
-Here’s what you need to know.
+Here’s what you need to know about balance transfers.

 How to do a Discover balance transfer online